AngryCarrot789/MemoryEngine360/README.md

 ![](MemEngine360-DesktopUI_2025-04-27_22.02.37.png)

 - DEBUG PAUSE will freeze the console during scan (speeds up scan and useful if you don't want values to change during scan).
 Only works on consoles supporting freezing (including Xbox 360)
 - Scan Memory Pages will scan the console's memory regions rather than blindly scan the entire search range.
-Only works on consoles supporting memory region querying (including Xbox 360)
+Only works on consoles supporting memory region querying (including Xbox 360).
+You should keep this enabled for faster scanning
 - Align... code explains it better: `for (addr = start; addr < end; addr += align) /* scan addr */`

+> Note, if the console is already frozen when DEBUG PAUSE is enabled, it will become unfrozen after the scan finishes.
+Disable DEBUG PAUSE to stop this

 ### First Scan

 Click `First Scan`.
 The activity status (bottom right) shows the scan progress.
-You can cancel the scan by clicking the X.
+You can pause or cancel at any time.

 The activity bar will show something like `Region a/b (c/d)`.
 This means it's processing memory region A out of B, and has read C out of D bytes from the console.
 It may also say `Chunk` when Scan Memory Pages is off, since we read in chunks of 64K